Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Exact Algorithm for the Distance Bound

-\begin{observation} Given a set of points $D_1,D_2\ldots,D_n$, if there exists a point $D_i$ and an index $j$ such that $D_{i,j}<D_{i',j}$ for all $D_i\neq D_{i'}$, then $D_i$ is a unique minimum point in the direction $j$ and there is a longest PMI sequence which starts with $D_i$. \end{observation} However, it is possible that there is no unique minimum in any direction.
-This leads us to the definition of a {\em conflict} and {\em conflict-partition}. \begin{definition}{\em (Conflict-partition)} A \textit{conflict} is a set of points $\calX$ that can be partitioned into $\calX_1,\calX_2\ldots, \calX_m$ such that all points $D_p\in \calX_i$ have $D_{p,i}=D_{q,i}$ if $D_q\in \calX_i$ and $D_{p,i}\le D_{q,i}$ if $D_q\notin \calX_i$.
-Further, $|\calX_i|>1$ for all $i$.
+\begin{observation} Given a set of points $D_1,D_2,\ldots,D_n$, if there exists a point $D_i$ and an index $j$ such that $[D_i]_j<[D_{i'}]_j$ for all $D_i\neq D_{i'}$, then $D_i$ is a unique minimum point in the direction (coordinate) $j$ and there is a longest PMI sequence which starts with $D_i$.
+However, it is possible that there is no unique minimum in any direction.
+This leads us to the definition of a {\em conflict} and {\em conflict-partition}. \end{observation}

+\begin{definition}{\em (Conflict-partition)} A \textit{conflict} is a set of points $\calX$ that can be partitioned into $\calX_1,\calX_2,\ldots, \calX_m$ such that all points $D_p\in \calX_j$ have $[D_{p}]_j=[D_{q}]_j$ if $D_q\in \calX_j$, and $[D_{p}]_j\le [D_{q}]_j$ if $D_q\notin \calX_j$.
+Further, $|\calX_j|>1$ for all $j$.
 Such a partition is called {\em conflict-partition} or \textit{c-partition} for short.\footnote{In general, parts of a partition do not intersect.
-For the lack of a better term, we are slightly abusing this term in the sense that parts $\calX_i$ intersect at at most one element.} \end{definition} An example of conflict is illustrated in Figure~\ref{fig:obs1}.
+For the lack of a better term, we are slightly abusing this term in the sense that parts ($\calX_i$) intersect at most one element.} \end{definition} An example of conflict is illustrated in Figure~\ref{fig:obs1}.

 It is easy to see that a PMI sequence can not contain all points in a conflict.
-In fact, we can strictly bound the number of points from a conflict that can be included in a PMI sequence. \begin{lem} Let $\calX_1,\calX_2\ldots, \calX_m$ be a c-partition of a conflict $\calX$ for a given set of points.
+In fact, we can strictly bound the number of points from a conflict that can be included in a PMI sequence. \begin{lem} Let $\calX_1,\calX_2,\ldots, \calX_m$ be a c-partition of a conflict $\calX$ for a given set of points.
 Then any PMI sequence contains at most $|\calX|-\min(|\calX_1|,|\calX_2|,\ldots,|\calX_m|)+1$ points from $\calX$. \end{lem}